rweigel/stats/python.md

 # [1.
 1. 1.
 1.]]
 ```

-<code>empty</code> creates an array of a given size with arbitrary values.
-The advantage of using this function is that it will execute faster - when an array is created using <code>zeros</code> or <code>ones</code>, the program needs to do two things (1) find memory to store the array values and (2) set all of the values.
-With <code>empty</code>, step (2) is skipped and the values that appear depend on what was located in the allocated memory slots previously.
+`empty` creates an array of a given size with arbitrary values.
+The advantage of using this function is that it is faster than `ones` and `zeros` -- when an array is created using `zeros` or `ones`, the program needs to do two things (1) find memory to store the array values and (2) set all of the values.
+With `empty`, step (2) is skipped and the values that appear depend on what was located in the allocated memory slots previously.

 ```Python
 import numpy as np